-Link Crew, new to Wilson for the 2016-17 school year, will connect all 9th-grade students with an upperclass student mentor to assure a smooth transition to high school.
-Link Crew will help freshmen feel comfortable in their new high school, setting them up for a successful 9th-grade year.
+Link Crew connects all 9th-grade students with an upperclass student mentor to assure a smooth transition to high school.
+Link Crew helps freshmen feel comfortable in their new high school, setting them up for a successful 9th-grade year.
 The transition to high school is big step, and we we are committed to making it successful for every student at Wilson.

 Held in late August in the Auditorium.